 Students at Girraween High School are encouraged to bring technological devices to school for the purpose of learning.
-During lessons, mobile phones and technological devices (including programmable watches such as Apple watches) should be set to silent (or switched off as per teacher instructions) and should only be used for educational purposes.

-No student may have a mobile phone or technological device (including a programmable watch such as an Apple watch) with them during an in-class assessment task or major examination (such as an Half Yearly or Yearly Examination).
-In this case, students must follow teacher instructions as to what they are required to do with their mobile phones and technological devices.
+During lessons, mobile phones should be on silent and not visible unless specifically instructed by the teacher.
+No student may have a mobile phone or technological device (including smart watches) with them during an in-class assessment task or major examination, unless specifically required or instructed.